HRemonen/hremonen-site/_posts/dbaas-vs-self-hosted-database-solutions-in-kubernets-deployments.md

 When building stateful applications on Kubernetes at somepoint the following decision has to be made: to use Database as a service or to "Do it yourself".
 The DIY method includes running the database, such as PostgreSQL in a pod (container) and handling the data integrity on yourself.

 Here I will investigate the pros and cons of both of the methods and let you decide what you want to do.
-There seems to atleast _have_ been an ideology that it would not be that wise to run databases on the Kubernetes cluster because of it's stateless design or as others would say it's made for [Cattles](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) and it happens to be, that a database is a Pet.
+There seems to atleast _have_ been an ideology that it would not be that wise to run databases on the Kubernetes cluster because of it's stateless design or as others would say it's made for Cattles and it happens to be, that a database is a Pet.

+> [!NOTE]
+> A Cattle is an array of more than two servers, which are designed for failure.
+Not a single server is irreplaceable.
+During failure human intervention is not needed as the failed servers should restart automatically or another server takes it's place.
+>
+> A Pet on the otherhand is a server or server pairs that can never fail eg. their uptime is important.
+Pets are manually managed and they can't survive without proper care and management.

-> Kubernetes is all about treating resources as disposable.
+Kubernetes is all about treating resources as disposable.
 If a pod is not healthy it gets killed, if it uses too much memory, it gets killed, it it uses too much CPU, it gets throttled, etc.

 This sounds as something we really would not like to happen to our database, which holds business critical data.
 But I don't think it's actually this black and white - atleast anymore.
-This mantra sounds more like some tech blogger influencer copy pasta than anything else.

 ## Benefits of DBaaS Solutions